 Why Leaving Feels Like Failing (Even When It’s Saving Your Life)

-Consider Elena.
-She made partner at thirty-four — the youngest in her firm’s history — and spent six months in therapy before she could even say out loud that she was unhappy.
+Consider Vivian.
+She made partner at thirty-four.
+The youngest in her firm’s history.
+And spent six months in therapy before she could even say out loud that she was unhappy.
 Every time she tried to articulate it, the same tape played: You have what everyone else wants.
 You don’t get to be miserable.
 The shame wasn’t just about leaving the firm.
-It was about what it would mean about her — about all those years, all those sacrifices, all those Saturday nights she’d traded for this.
+It was about what it would mean about her.
+About all those years, all those sacrifices, all those Saturday nights she’d traded for this.
 Naming the misery felt like betraying everything she’d built.

 What many don’t realize is that leaving BigLaw can actually represent a profound act of courage and self-preservation.
 It’s a refusal to sacrifice your health and happiness on the altar of a career ideal that no longer fits.
 But the emotional fallout of that decision can be brutal without support, because it challenges the core of your professional identity.